charliemaiors/charliemaiors.github.io/_posts/2019-03-13-rclone-onepassword.md

 comments: true
 categories: ansible
 sharing:
-  twitter: "Using 1password as backup for application configurations: Rclone"
+  twitter: Using 1password as backup for application configurations like Rclone
-  facebook: "Using 1password as backup for application configurations: Rclone"
+  facebook: Using 1password as backup for application configurations like Rclone
-  linkedin: "Using 1password as backup for application configurations: Rclone"
+  linkedin: Using 1password as backup for application configurations like Rclone
 ---

 # Introduction